syncfusion-content/javascript-docs/js/ionic.md

 This step by step guide is used to create a combination of Essential JS UI controls with Ionic Framework.

-After install npm, add the Syncfusion JS and CSS file reference in index.html file from WWW folder location
+After install npm, add the Syncfusion JS and CSS file reference in index.html file from www folder location

 #### Adding the required style sheets into CSS folder